Mamun Al Mahtab: Affiliations

 He is four times elected secretary general of the Association for the Study of the Liver Diseases Bangladesh (ASLDB) (the national Hepatology Association of Bangladesh).
-He is also foundering president of Bangabandhu Sheikh Mujib Medical University Hepatology Alumni Association and executive chairman of Forum for the Study of the Liver Bangladesh.
+He is also the founding president of the Bangabandhu Sheikh Mujib Medical University Hepatology Alumni Association and executive chairman of the Forum for the Study of the Liver Bangladesh.

 He is the founder general secretary of the Bangladesh Stem Cell and Regenerative Medicine Society.

-He has organized several 'first time in Bangladesh' medical conferences including the first STEMCON in 2017 (1st international conference on stem cell therapy in Bangladesh) and first EndoVasculoCon in 2019 (1st live conference from endoscopy suit and vascular lab in the region).
+He has organized several 'first time in Bangladesh' medical conferences, including the first STEMCON in 2017 (1st international conference on stem cell therapy in Bangladesh) and the first EndoVasculoCon in 2019 (1st live conference from endoscopy suit and vascular lab in the region).

 He is member secretary of Sampritee Bangladesh.

 Publications

 Mahtab has compiled six books, namely 'Liver: A Complete Book on Hepato-Pancreato-Biliary Diseases', published by Elsevier (2009), 'Comprehensive Text Book on Hepatitis B', published by Jaypee (2010), 'Fatty Liver Disease' (2012) and 'Hepatitis Management Update' (2015) published by McMillan and 'Text Book of Hepato-Gastroenterology' (2015) and 'Practical Hepato-Gastroenterology Prescriber' (2016) published by Jaypee.